carvilsi/pwyll/README.md

 ### Docker

-No doubt about that one of the most useful ways to run is with Docker.
+No doubt about that one of the most useful ways to run it is with Docker.
 There is a Docker volume, so the data will be persisted.

 Build the Docker image for pwyll: